SiddharthMathurDeveloper/Networking/Notes.md

 - So Ethernet ports this is how we connect our devices to the router (Yellow) and wireless are that sticking out bars (Wifi) connection to the Internet (Blue port).

-***How do you connect to the Internet.Maybe you've got an ADSL connection. service provide gives you this connnetion ,bbut  if you fiber then WAN connection is Ethernet.***
+***How do you connect to the Internet.Maybe you've got an ADSL connection. service provide gives you this connnetion ,but  if you fiber then WAN connection is Ethernet.***